Cortnee Vine: International career

 Vine has represented Australia at under-17 and under-20 level.
 In July 2016, she scored the equaliser against Myanmar at the 2016 AFF Women's Championship as Australia went on to top their group.
 On 24 January 2022, she made her first appearance for the senior team against the Philippines at the 2022 AFC Women's Asian Cup.

 In July 2023, Vine was selected as part of the Matildas squad for the 2023 FIFA Women's World Cup.
 In August 2023, she scored the winning penalty kick in a 7–6 shootout win over France, to take Australia into the semifinals of the competition.

 In February 2024, it was announced that Vine had withdrawn from selection for the Olympic qualifying matches against Uzbekistan, citing personal reasons.
 She was called up again to the Matildas squad for friendly matches against Mexico in April 2024, alongside fellow Sydney FC player Jada Whyman.

 On 4 June 2024, Vine was named in the Matildas team which qualified for the Paris 2024 Olympics, her debut Olympics selection.

 Personal life

 Since 2019 and as of January 2024, Vine has been in a relationship with Charlotte McLean, her teammate at Sydney FC and the North Carolina Courage.

-She worked before 2021 as an employee of JD Sports and Football NSW in Western Sydney.

-During the COVID-19 pandemic (2020–21), Vine learnt computer coding via some online courses, and in 2023 was studying part-time for a bachelor's degree in information technology.
+During the COVID-19 pandemic (2020–21), Vine learnt computer coding via online courses, and in 2023 was studying part-time for a bachelor's degree in information technology.

-On 15 November 2024, Vine announced that she was going to take some off football to prioritise her mental health.
-By March 2025 she returned to her club's regular roster.
+On 15 November 2024, Vine announced that she was going to take some time off football to prioritise her mental health.
+By March 2025, she returned to her club's regular roster.